glennbech/java-snapstart-sam-loadtest/README.md

 ## How deploy the lambda

-Make a fork of this repository.
-Go to GitHub actions, Make two repository secrets in your fork;
+* Make a fork of this repository.
+Go to GitHub actions.
+* Make two repository secrets in your fork;

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY